Megamgistr/junie-test/TESTING_GUIDE.md

 ---

+### 7. Automatic Merge Conflict Resolution (`resolve-conflicts.yml`)

+**Status:** ✅ Ready to test

+**How to test - Automatic resolution:**
+1. Create a branches from `main`:
+2. Update some file and push
+3. Create PR from `branch` to `main`
+4. Checkout to main and update same file with other change and push
+5. Workflow triggers automatically when you push to `main`

+---

 ## Common Testing Scenarios

 ### Test @junie-agent in PR Comments
 1. Open any PR
-2. Add a review comment: `@junie-agent can you add error handling here?`
+2. Add a comment with one of these:
+   - `@junie-agent can you add error handling here?`
+   - `@junie-agent resolve conflicts` (on PRs with conflicts)
+   - `@junie-agent refactor this function to be more readable`
 3. Junie should implement the requested change

 ### Test @junie-agent in PR Reviews